Online Military Studies Degree Courses

 This course is designed to help adult learners beginning their university studies to achieve academic success.
 Students will explore learning theories, communication strategies, and personal management skills.
 Adult learners will develop strategies for achieving success in school and work.
 Students will also be introduced to the University's institutional outcomes and learning resources.
 Effective for courses beginning January 1, 2013, and after, a minimum grade of C- is required to meet course requirements.

-* EXP 105 and PSY 202 are required as core courses in the major and must be taken by all Associate of Arts students.
+* EXP 105 is a required core course in the major and must be taken by all Associate of Arts students.

 HIS 103 World Civilizations I